mftutui/configuracoes-gateway-ttn/README.md

         "serv_enabled": true
       }
     ],
-    "ref_latitude": "LATITUDE",
+    "ref_latitude": "latitude",
-    "ref_longitude": "LONGITUDE",
+    "ref_longitude": "longitude",
-    "ref_altitude": "ALTITUDE",
+    "ref_altitude": "altitude",
-    "contact_email": "EMAIL",
+    "contact_email": "email",
-    "description": "Descrption"
+    "description": "descrption"
   }
 }
 ```

-- The file must be added (*New pull request*) to the repository, now just wait for it to be inserted (it should not take too long, you should receive an email with the confirmation).
+- The file must be added (*New pull request*) to the repository.
+Now just wait for it to be inserted (it should not take too long, you should receive an email with the confirmation).

 * Gateway settings: